 The Future of Miranda: Police Practices and Power in the Modern Legal Landscape

-Opening Remarks will be delivered Darcel D. Clark, Bronx District Attorney.
+Opening Remarks were delivered by Darcel D. Clark, Bronx District Attorney.

 Panel 1: “Understanding Coercion: Developments in Neuroscience and Social Sciences”

-This panel will examine a body of scientific developments that have unfolded in the decades since the Court decided Miranda that bear on the topics of bias and coercion in police interrogations.
-Drawing on this data, panel participants will highlight the most relevant developments in neuroscience and the social sciences, examine the ways in which these insights relate to different aspects of police conduct, and analyze the implications for the laws that currently govern law enforcement practices.
-The panel will conclude with an analysis as to how the data might be used to develop evidence-based attempts at reform in this area.
+This panel examined a body of scientific developments that have unfolded in the decades since the Court decided Miranda that bear on the topics of bias and coercion in police interrogations.
+Drawing on this data, panel participants highlighted the most relevant developments in neuroscience and the social sciences, examined the ways in which these insights relate to different aspects of police conduct, and analyzed the implications for the laws that currently govern law enforcement practices.
+The panel concluded with an analysis as to how the data might be used to develop evidence-based attempts at reform in this area.

-Speakers include Stephen Schulhofer (moderator), Dr. Laura Smalarz, Dr. Eric
+Speakers included Stephen Schulhofer (moderator), Dr. Laura Smalarz, Dr. Eric

 Drogin, and Karen Newirth.